 An EXP brings many other benefits, including:

-The employee experience platform may not have the recognition it deserves just yet, but there’s a growing awareness of the need for it in the workplace.
+The employee experience management may not have the recognition it deserves just yet, but there’s a growing awareness of the need for it in the workplace.

 The iOFFICE leadership team anticipated this long before it was the subject of industry whitepapers.
 We responded by creating iOFFICE Hummingbird, a suite of employee experience solutions for the modern workplace.